vasupsu/sprite4/README.md

 ```
 conda install -c vasupsu sprite4
 ```
 The current recipe does not install Strelka2.
-We are working on this and we'll update the recipe soon.
+We are working on this and we'll update the recipe for Strelka2 and provide test scripts and run instructions soon.

 ##References
 1. Li, H. (2018).
 [Minimap2: pairwise alignment for nucleotide sequences]{https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty191/4994778}.
 Bioinformatics. doi:10.1093/bioinformatics/bty191